contivero/cstuff/README.md

 Programmers are often encouraged to use long variable names regardless of context.
 That is a mistake: clarity is often achieved through brevity.

+Also, don't use the `_t` suffix for types, nor the `_s` suffix for functions.
+The first is reserved for types (typedefs) on the C and POSIX standards, the second for bounds-checking functions on the Annex K of the C11 standard.

 #### Macros
 **Avoid function macros**: one serious problem with them is that if a